IBM/aspera-cli/README.erb.md

 * common to Aspera Connect API (browser javascript startTransfer)
 * easy to generate by using any third party language specific JSON library

+Hopefully, IBM integrates this diectly in `ascp`, and this tool is made redundant.

 This makes it easy to integrate with any language provided that one can spawn a sub process, write to its STDIN, read from STDOUT, generate and parse JSON.

 The tool expect one single argument: a [_transfer-spec_](#transferspec).